Mildred Seydell: Career

 In 1922, she began her career as a journalist with the Charleston Gazette, a West Virginia newspaper.
 In 1924 she moved to Atlanta as a correspondent for that paper.
 She was affiliated with the Atlanta Georgian, one of William Randolph Hearst's string of newspapers, working there from 1926 until its closing in 1938.

 Seydell was twice married.
 Her first marriage which lasted from 1910 to 1944 was to Paul Bernard Seydel, a Belgian chemist/scientist whom she met while studying at the Sorbonne.
 Their children were Paul and John.
-After Mr. Seydel died from complications of a colectomy, she married Max Seydel, her first husband's brother in 1947.
+After her husband died from complications of a colectomy, she married Max Seydel, her first husband's brother, in 1947.
 For two decades, Belgium was their home, until their return in 1967 to Atlanta.
-She adopted his last name with two "L"s as her professional/pen name at the beginning of her journalistic career.
+She adopted his last name with two "L"s as her pen name at the beginning of her journalistic career.

 She reported on the Scopes Monkey Trial in 1925.
-The Scopes trial was her first major story.
+It was her first major story.
 She interviewed Harold E. "Red" Grange, and was pictured doing his hand reading, a technique she used to "break the ice" with an interview subject.
-Seydell employed the stratagem of hand reading in order to increase her readership, asserting her ability to discover the intimate personality characteristics of big names such as U.S. vice president Charles G. Dawes and film director Cecil B. DeMille.
-She even claimed to have been able to read the palms of a well known circus gorilla called Sultan (aka "John Daniel II").
 During the Scopes trial, Seydell was sent a picture of a monkey's hand, and she was photographed comparing the hands of the Bible toting judge John T. Raulston, Clarence Darrow and William Jennings Bryan to it.

 During her career, she interviewed Italian Prime Minister Benito Mussolini in 1926, Risto Ryti, the Finnish President and Jean Sibelius were interviewed by her while she was on tour in Finland and Lapland.
-Other notable personages interviewed by her included (in alphabetical order): Mrs. Edvard Beneš, George Cukor, Ève Curie, Marion Davies, and Bette Davis.
+Other notable personages interviewed by her included (in alphabetical order): the wife of Edvard Beneš, George Cukor, Ève Curie, Marion Davies, and Bette Davis.
 She was quoted as having once opined that she "much preferred to set the stage for adventure rather than the table for dinner".
 Her interviews appeared in her column, Talks with Celebrities, (Hollywood celebrities mostly) which was carried in 27 Hearst papers and the Universal News Service.
 Other columns included What Would You Do? (advice column from 1926 to 1931) renamed as Mildred Seydell Says... in 1933, and All in a Day.